Sruthi-Jayaraj199/Sensor-Based-PM-Exposure-Monitoring-/README.md

 ---

-## 🔐 Notes

-All sample data in the `/data` folder has been anonymized or simulated for sharing purposes.

----

 ## 👩‍🔬 Author

 **Sruthi Jayaraj**
 PhD in Environmental Engineering, IIT Madras
 Program Associate – Air Quality, WRI India
 📫 sruthijayaraj.19@gmail.com

+🛑 **Note:** All content in this repository is © 2025 Sruthi Jayaraj.
+Reuse, redistribution, or reproduction is not permitted without explicit written permission.

+---